robsmith155/nd0821-c2-build-model-workflow-starter/README.md

+# Project overview
+This is the second project of the [Udacity Machine Learning DevOps Engineer nanodegree](https://www.udacity.com/course/machine-learning-dev-ops-engineer-nanodegree--nd0821).
+This part of the course focused on developing a reproducible model workflow, largely by using the [MLflow](https://mlflow.org/) package and [Weights & Biases](https://wandb.ai).

+Udacity provided some starter code and instructions for completing the project which are outlined in the next section.

+The experiments and artifacts for this project were tracked using Weights & Biases.
+My project can be found [here](https://wandb.ai/robsmith155/nyc_airbnb?workspace=user-robsmith155)

+The code for my project is stored on GitHub [here](https://github.com/robsmith155/nd0821-c2-build-model-workflow-starter)

+# Instructions provided by Udacity
-# Build an ML Pipeline for Short-Term Rental Prices in NYC
+## Build an ML Pipeline for Short-Term Rental Prices in NYC
 You are working for a property management company renting rooms and properties for short periods of time on various rental platforms.
 You need to estimate the typical price for a given property based on the price of similar properties.
 Your company receives new data in bulk every week.
 The model needs